-This device is intended only for OEM integrators under the
+This device is intended only for OEM integrators under the following conditions:

-following conditions:

-- 1) The antenna must be installed such that 20 cm is maintained between the antenna and users, and - 2) The transmitter module may not be co-located with any other transmitter or antenna, and - 3) The antenna should be integral if the end device is intended to be operated in 5.15 ~ 5.25GHz frequency range.
+- 1) The antenna must be installed such that 20 cm is maintained between the antenna and users, and - 2) The transmitter module may not be co-located with any other transmitter or antenna.

-As long as 3 conditions above are met, further transmitter test will not be required.
+As long as 2 conditions above are met, further transmitter test will not be required.
 However, the OEM integrator is still responsible for testing their end-product for any additional compliance requirements required with this module installed (for example, digital device emissions, PC peripheral requirements, etc.).